 our health and safety team answered

-Safewell’s Health and Safety Team Answer Covid 19 Questions
+Safewell’s Health and Safety Team Answer COVID-19 Questions

 During the current Coronavirus pandemic, Safewell have been asked various questions regarding workplace and employee safety.
-Here are the more common question we have answered with our risk based interpretation of the current regulations and guidance from different sources.
-The current most reliable guidance we are using is from the World health Organisation (WHO), The UK Government, Public health England (PHE), The Health and Safety Executive (HSE) and The Institute of Occupational Safety and Health (IOSH). we hope you find these frequently asked questions helpful.
+Here are the more common questions we have answered with our risk based interpretation of the current regulations and guidance from different sources.
+The current most reliable guidance we are using is from the World health Organisation (WHO), The UK Government, Public health England (PHE), The Health and Safety Executive (HSE) and The Institute of Occupational Safety and Health (IOSH).
+We hope you find these frequently asked questions helpful.

-Setting up a company Coronavirus Testing Program can be beneficial for some; but first understand what you must do to satisfy the regulations
+Setting up a company coronavirus testing program can be beneficial for some, but first, understand what you must do to satisfy the regulations.

 COVID-19: Can employers be prosecuted if employees are exposed?

 Make sure you have a detailed, robust coronavirus risk assessment in place to ensure the safety and protection of your workers and to safeguard your business.

 If you are still working during this period, you must still follow government guidelines around social distancing.
 Ensure you carry out a risk assessment and take reasonable measures to protect lone workers!

 Safewell is here to help you get back to work safely and with the confidence to be able to treat your dental patients knowing you’re protected.